-- The longest reliable reference inflow sequence (period of record) should be used for all Hydro's operation, planning and rate setting purposes.
-The availability of good source data supports a start date in the early 1950s for most stations. - The inflow sequences presently used by Hydro should be corrected to ensure internal consistency. - The same estimate of average annual energy from hydroelectric resources should be used for rate setting operations and planning. - Computer simulation of the operation of the hydroelectric system using the reference inflow sequences should be used to estimate energy production and spill from Hydro's hydraulic resources.
-Hydro should review its inhouse models and other models available and select one for these purposes.
+- The longest reliable reference inflow sequence (period of record) should be used for all Hydro's operation, planning and rate setting purposes. - The inflow sequences presently used by Hydro should be corrected to ensure internal consistency. - The same estimate of average annual energy from hydroelectric resources should be used for operations, planning and rate setting. - Computer simulation of the operation of the hydroelectric system using the reference inflow sequences should be used to estimate energy production and spill from Hydro's hydraulic resources.
+Hydro should review its in-house models and other models available and select one for these purposes.
 The above-noted corrections to the inflow sequences should be complete prior to simulating operations under this model.
+Since system simulation models usually require a common start date for all inflow sequences, data from the early years of some inflow sequences will have to be cut off.

-- Recognizing that rectification of the inflow sequences and selection of a computer model will require some time, Hydro should continue to use the current methodology and inflow sequences for energy estimates.
+- Recognizing that rectification of the inflow sequences and selection of a computer model will require some time, Hydro should continue to use its present inflow sequences and methodology for energy estimates.
 The present records even with minor inconsistencies will give better estimates of expected flow than shorter records. - Hydro can decide as a matter of convenience whether it includes Paradise River in the computer simulation model or not.
 As a run-of-river plant, it does not affect the operation of the rest of the system.
 Whether the energy estimate is developed separately or modeled with the other plants, the estimate should be reviewed when the inflow sequence for Paradise River has been rectified. - Since the small hydro stations (Roddickton, Snook's Arm, and Venam's Bight) represent a very small fraction of Hydro's generation, Hydro does not need to make any changes to its estimates from these stations. - Most climatologists agree that climate change is occurring.
 Hydro should therefore continue to follow relevant research studies and periodically assess the possibility of trends in its streamflow series.
 If more definitive evidence of trends is found, Hydro should at that time make appropriate adjustments to its energy estimates.